caomw/unsupervised-video/README.md

 <img src="images/overview.jpg" width="550">

-This is the code for our [CVPR 2017 paper on Unsupervised Learning using unlabelled videos](http://cs.berkeley.edu/~pathak/unsupervised_video/).
-This repo contains models trained by the unsupervised motion grouping algorithm both in Caffe and Torch.
+This is the code for our [CVPR 2017 paper on Unsupervised Learning using unlabeled videos](http://cs.berkeley.edu/~pathak/unsupervised_video/).
+This repository contains models trained by the unsupervised motion grouping algorithm both in Caffe and Torch.
 If you find this work useful in your research, please cite:

     @inproceedings{pathakCVPR16context,
         Author = {Pathak, Deepak and Girshick, Ross and Doll\'{a}r, Piotr and Darrell, Trevor and Hariharan, Bharath},